 It’s pretty safe to say that people don’t start abusing drugs with a wish to become an addict.
 And most of those who are addicted would like to quit, even if this wish is deeply buried under a fear of withdrawal and a conviction that they would never be able to stay clean for long.
 Addiction is driven by a physical and mental compulsion.
 Many addicts continue using drugs so they can feel “normal” and function in daily life.

 It takes a comprehensive program to effect drug recovery.
 Drug addiction treatment doesn’t happen in the 28 to 30 day programs of many substance abuse treatment centers.
 It takes longer than that to build a new drug-free life to replace the one destroyed by addiction, whether it was alcohol addiction or drugs that started the problem off.

-The Narconon drug and alcohol rehabilitation program is a long-term residential drug recovery program that helps a person through the process of replacing addiction with a drug-free life.
+The Narconon drug and alcohol rehabilitation program is a residential drug recovery program that helps a person through the process of replacing addiction with a drug-free life.
 Graduates have restored their self-esteem, recovered their personal values, and know how to make drug-free decisions as a result of their life skills courses.
 A thorough, holistic detoxification process helps or even, for some, eliminates cravings.